Yourco Logo

 • Conduct annual reviews, ensuring all personnel are assigned to relevant roles

-Emergency Response Duties:
+Emergency Response Duties

-• Oversee Floor Captains to ensure proper evacuation procedures are followed
+Oversee Floor Captains to ensure proper evacuation procedures are followed

 • Coordinate orderly evacuation and maintain personnel accountability

-• Provide Emergency Response teams with facility information
+• Provide emergency response teams with facility information

-• Communicate with Building Management about unaccounted personnel
+• Communicate with management about unaccounted personnel

 Training and Empowerment

-Effectively preparing supervisors for these roles requires a comprehensive training approach:
+Preparing supervisors for these roles requires a comprehensive training approach:

 Industry-Specific Considerations for Employee Safety in Natural Disasters